openvswitch/ovs/Documentation/faq/design.rst

     For more relevant information on the architecture of Open vSwitch, please read "The Design and Implementation of Open vSwitch", published in USENIX NSDI 2015.

+Q: How many packets does OVS buffer?

+    A: Open vSwitch fast path packet processing uses a "run to completion" model in which every packet is completely handled in a single pass.
+    Therefore, in the common case where a packet just passes through the fast path, Open vSwitch does not buffer packets itself.
+The operating system and the network drivers involved in receiving and later in transmitting the packet do often include buffering.
+Open vSwitch is only a middleman between these and does not have direct access or influence over their buffers.

+    Outside the common case, Open vSwitch does sometimes buffer packets.
+When the OVS fast path processes a packet that does not match any of the flows in its megaflow cache, it passes that packet to the Open vSwitch slow path.
+    This procedure queues a copy of the packet to the Open vSwitch userspace which processes it and, if necessary, passes it back to the kernel module.
+    Queuing the packet to userspace as part of this process involves buffering.
+    (Going the opposite direction does not, because the kernel actually processes the request synchronously.)
+A few other exceptional cases also queue packets to userspace for processing; most of these are due to OpenFlow actions that the fast path cannot handle and that must therefore be handled by the slow path instead.

+    OpenFlow also has a concept of packet buffering.
+When an OpenFlow switch sends a packet to a controller, it may opt to retain a copy of the packet in an OpenFlow "packet buffer".
+Later, if the controller wants to tell the switch to forward a copy of that packet, it can refer to the packet through its assigned buffer, instead of sending the whole packet back to the switch, thereby saving bandwidth in the OpenFlow control channel.
+Before Open vSwitch 2.7, OVS implemented such buffering; Open vSwitch 2.7 and later do not.